AnaMelisaGo/kids-first-healthy-cooking/README.md

 <img src="assets/images/kids-first-logo.png" alt="Kids first logo" width="100" height="40">

-It's the company name
+It's the name of the online cooking class.
+When clicked it brings back to the home page.

-It has four menus:
+The navigation bar has four menus:
 <br>

 - __Home:__ takes you to home page.